juntao/arenztopia/content/news/Issue 40.md

 Volume 4, Issue 10
 May 9th-May 15th, 2021

-## Navy Ship Sinks in Bay of Arenztopia
+## Navy Ship Sinks in Arenztopia Bay
 By Tony Yuan

-Arenztopia City-On Tuesday, the Arenztopia Navy ship ANBS Kranz caught on fire and sunk in Arenztopia Bay.
+Arenztopia Bay-On Tuesday, the Arenztopia Navy ship ANBS Kranz caught on fire and sunk in Arenztopia Bay.
 Five people died and two are hospitalized; the ship was originally carrying 125 people.
 The Kranz, a Uirvmwhsrk-class 400-foot armed troop carrier, was on its way to a training exercise when one of its engines exploded, triggering the sink.
 The Kranz was built in 1990s as an American vessel, but it was bought by Arenztopia in 2020.
-The ship had a 150-person capacity, half-inch steel armor, and a top speed of 40 knots.
-It had a displacement of
+The ship had a 150-person capacity, three machine guns, two main gun turrets, half-inch steel armor, and a top speed of 40 knots.
+The Kranz cost 120 million Arenzos.
+The exact cause of the sinking is under investigation; the Kranz's wreck near the mouth of the bay is expected to be raised and towed to a different spot to become an artificial reef.
+All Uirvmwhsrk-class armed troop carriers are being inspected for dangers of another explosion.

 ## Arts
 by Owen Miyazoi